awestover/enchantedForest/story/plot.md

   - Levancy
   - Diamas: drink it / channel levancy through weapons made out of it
   - power corruption for the sword of amplification (amplify powers or decrease your powers)

+# Arc Ideas:
+Bob is angry and devestated because of the destruction of his village, yet he does not believe that he has the power to oppose Malimost, and is very scared to do so.
+Buchannan is comitted to opposing Malimost, specifically with the goal of making the world a better place for other people, and is not scared to make personal sacrifices.
+Buchannan believes in the prophecy foretelling that Bob will save people from Malimost; he has been told this prophecy and many hopeful heroic stories since being a youth.
+Bob is highly skeptical of the prophecy, and skeptical in general too.
+He goes along with the quest because of multiple pressures, and selfishness.
+He feels that he has no alternative, but does not care about defeating Malimost, only about securing his own safety, although he does care about Bucky, and is greatly saddened by the fate of his village.
+Over the course of their journeys Bob will come to resepect Buchannan and develop hope and a sense of purpose in concurring Malimost that makes personal sacrifices endurable.

+- Bob arc: reluctant, scared, selfish, skeptic  --> gains trust, becomes selfless, optimistic, willing to sacrifice, brave
+- Buchanan: has most of the good traits already, has some flaws too, e.g. too ready to charge into battle. his death is catalyst for Bob